breathe-doc/breathe/documentation/source/group.rst

 ``protected-members``, ``private-members`` and ``undoc-members`` then you can use the :ref:`breathe_default_members <breathe-default-members>` configuration variable to set it in the ``conf.py``.

+``inner``
+   If specified, the groups that were defined inside this group, by either defining them inside the scope of another group, or by using the Doxygen
+   \ingroup command, are also parsed and loaded.

 .. _doxygen documentation: http://www.stack.nl/~dimitri/doxygen/manual/grouping.html